What is the best swimming pool fence?

 - Distance between vertical pickets must be less than 4".

-- Space between the bottom of the fence and the ground must be less than 2".
+- Space between the bottom of the fence and the concrete pool deck must be less than 4".

 Chain Link: